rustasync/team/rfcs/0001-tide-roadmap.md

 The current [Async book][async-book] is a great start at explaining the details of why `async/await` is important, but is light on the details.
 As mentioned in [this issue][lucio-issue], there are discussions on improving the contents and providing a starting point for people wanting to learn about how the feature works.
 There are also plans for adding sections for helping maintainers of existing libraries to migrate to std futures.

-The book can also provide guides for building different kinds of software using `async/await` as well as provide guides for people wanting to help out with the documentation and migration effort, akin to [Tokio's doc-blitz][doc-blitz].
+The book can also provide guides for building different kinds of software using `async/await` as well as provide guides for people wanting to help out with the documentation and migration effort, akin to [Tokio's doc-push][doc-push].

 ### Goals